 Unlike many other research studies, All of Us is disease agnostic.
 Rather, the program aims to facilitate precision medicine research in a wide variety of disciplines by creating a diverse, longitudinal, comprehensive database.
-By employing digital health platforms like MyDataHelps, All of Us capitalizes on the high prevalence of mobile phones and wearable devices to collect a complete digital phenotype of its participants, including ePROs, EHR/EMR, digital endpoints, and biosample data through kitting fulfillment.
+By employing digital health platforms like MyDataHelps™, All of Us capitalizes on the high prevalence of mobile phones and wearable devices to collect a complete digital phenotype of its participants, including ePROs, EHR/EMR, digital endpoints, and biosample data through kitting fulfillment.
 Thus, researchers can now gain an even deeper understanding of health and wellness for different demographics.

-On the CareEvolution platform
+By the numbers: on the CareEvolution platform

 All of Us aims to enroll one million or more people from all fifty states, the District of Columbia, and the five inhabited territories of the United States.
 Through targeted community outreach, the program focuses on enrolling participants from populations that are traditionally underrepresented in biomedical research (UBR).
 These UBR populations include race or ethnic minorities, people over 65 years of age, LGBTQ+ people, those with low income, females, people in rural areas, those with less than a high school education, and those with little or no access to healthcare.
 To date, 50%+ of enrolled participants identify as a race/ethnic minority and 80%+ belong to at least one of these UBR populations.
 The All of Us Research Program also completed an extensive consultation with Tribal Nations to ensure respectful engagement and inclusion of American Indian and Alaska Native (AI/AN) populations in the study.